 Grant researches issues related to corruption, education policy, international development and civil society.
 Grant’s PhD thesis, undertaken in the Department of Resource Management and Geography at the University of Melbourne, compared anti-corruption actors and citizens’ perspectives on corruption in Papua New Guinea (PNG).

 For more than a decade Grant has conducted research in the Pacific, Africa and Asia for international donors and non-governmental organisations.
 Prior to joining the Development Policy Centre Grant worked as a lecturer for the University of Melbourne, and has worked for NGOs and the U4 anti-corruption resource centre.

 Grant has published in academic journals and books and has authored major reports for donors and NGOs.
-This includes articles in Political Geography; the Journal of Development Studies; Society and Natural Resources; Asia Pacific Viewpoint; Crime, Law and Social Change and Public Administration and Development.
+This includes articles in The Journal of Education Policy; Political Geography; the Journal of Development Studies; Society and Natural Resources; Asia Pacific Viewpoint; Crime, Law and Social Change and Public Administration and Development.
 His research has also featured in Islands Business, Radio Australia, SBS News, the PNG Post-Courier, The National (PNG), The Australian, and the Canberra Times.
-His book, Anti-corruption and its Discontents: Local, National and International Perspectives on Corruption in Papua New Guinea, was published through Routledge in 2017.
+His book, Anti-corruption and its Discontents: Local, National and International Perspectives on Corruption in Papua New Guinea, was published through Routledge in 2018.

 Grant is the Principal Investigator on the Strengthening Society and State Responses to Corruption in PNG research project, funded through the Australian aid program (funding of $644,587).
-He is also conducting research on complaints to Fiji’s Independent Commission Against Corruption, as well as research on PNG’s education system.
+This project involves a social experiment, interviews with public servants and desk reviews to better understand corruption and governance in PNG.
+He is also conducting research on: